 The county council has 149 members elected by proportional representation through elections held in conjunction with the general elections every four years.
 The county council itself elects the county's executive committee.

 The president of the committee also holds the title Commissioner of Finance.
-The current commissioner is Catharina Elmsäter-Svärd, of the Moderate Party.
+The current president is Aida Hadzialic, of the Social Democratic Party, who previously served as a minister in the Ministry of Education and Research.
 The members of the executive committee (landstingsstyrelsen) represent both the political majority and the opposition, with responsibility for implementing policies approved by the county council.

 Elections